ebalduf/ebalduf.github.io/_posts/2016-09-19-docker-cinder-mesos.md

 published: true
 ---

-[John Griffith](https://github.com/j-griffith) recently put together a Docker volume driver for OpenStack Cinder.
-John has recently posted about how to use the driver with [Docker](http://j-griffith.github.io/cinder-providing-block-storage-for-more-than-just-nova/) and with Docker swarm.
-In this blog post I will take you through how to use the same plugin with Mesos/Marathon.
-I'll cover this for Ubuntu and RHEL variants here and be back with some details about CoreOS in a later post.
+As a follow-on to two posts by my co-worker [John Griffith](https://github.com/j-griffith) around the Cinder Docker Driver, in this post I will take you through how to use the same plugin with Mesos/Marathon.
+John recently put together a Docker volume driver for OpenStack Cinder posted two great blog articles about how to use the driver with [Docker](http://j-griffith.github.io/cinder-providing-block-storage-for-more-than-just-nova/) and with [Docker swarm](http://j-griffith.github.io/cinder-providing-block-storage-for-more-than-just-nova-part-2/).
+In this blog post I'll cover how to setup and use the Cinder Docker Driver for Mesos/Marathon on Ubuntu and RHEL variants and be back with some additional details about CoreOS in a later post.

+First a question: Should it be called the Cinder Docker Driver, or the Docker Cinder Driver?

 ### Prerequisites